 When components, that can be recovered, are obtained from electronics approaching their end of life, then E-waste can be processed through the use of shredders to obtain suitable materials for the recycling process.
-For the segregation of the electronics components the technology of the shredder is highly efficient and can be used in Nigeria to separate the Ewaste.
+For the segregation of the electronics components the technology of the shredder is highly efficient and can be used in Nigeria to separate the E-waste.
 The shredder is a machine that can be used to reduce the components of the E-waste.
 The waste material to be shredded is directed to the center of the counter-rotating shafts.
 Thus the size of the waste material is reduced by the shearing or tearing action of the cutter discs.
-E-wastes, like electronic scrap, hard drives, monitors, TV's wires and cables, printers, circuit boards, cell phones, DVD's, CD's and key boards can all be processed for recycling.
-Thus the use of low speed, high torque shredders with 3, 4-shaft can be suitable for assisting with effective E-waste disposal and reduce the Ewaste materials to a uniform and desirable small to medium particle size.
+Ewastes like electronic scrap, hard drives, monitors, TV wires and cables, printers, circuit boards, cell phones, DVDs, CDs, and keyboards can all be processed for recycling.
+Thus the use of low speed, high torque shredders with 3, 4shaft can be suitable for assisting with effective E-waste disposal and reduce the E-waste materials to a uniform and desirable small to medium particle size.

 These processed materials can be stored in various material streams.
 This can be done by using magnetic separation.
-This is a unit operation in which ferrous metals and non ferrous metals are separated from other waste materials by utilizing their magnetic properties.
+This is a unit elements.

+In Nigeria, if E-waste can be separated into their various components properly, this will encourage efficient recovery of useful metals and other operation in which ferrous metals and non ferrous metals are separated from other waste materials by utilizing their magnetic properties.
 Thus ferrous metals are attracted, and also separated from, the non-ferrous metals.
 This is achieved through the use of eddy-currents and induction and can yield a proper segregation of the E-waste.
 In the head of the head pulley a conveyer has a permanent magnet and spins at a high rotation speed.
-A reversed magnetic field is generated when a conductor is present, a charge is generated and, as a result, the conductor will be lifted and lands away from the non-conductor particles.
+A reversed magnetic field is generated when a conductor is present, a charge is generated and, as a result, the conductor will be lifted and will land away from the non-conductor particles.
 The ferro-metals are attracted and also separated by this process (Doms, 2012).